Beverly Hills Cop (franchise): Beverly Hills Cop: Axel F (2024)

 In June 2016, it was announced that Adil El Arbi and Bilall Fallah were hired to replace Ratner as co-directors.
 In September 2018, the filmmakers expressed their interest in having Tom Hardy or Channing Tatum cast in supporting roles.
 In October 2019, Murphy announced that principal photography would commence, once Coming 2 America had finished production.
 In November 2019, Paramount announced that they had licensed the property to be distributed by Netflix, with options for an additional sequel thereafter.
-By May 2020, after delays in the filmmaking business caused by the COVID-19 pandemic, Arbi and Fallah confirmed they are still attached and that a new screenwriter was working on a new script.
+By May 2020, after delays in the filmmaking business caused by the COVID-19 pandemic, Arbi and Fallah confirmed they were still attached and that a new screenwriter was working on a new script.
 In February 2022, the film entered pre-production and received a California state tax credit of $16,059,000 total.
-In April 2022, it was announced that Mark Molloy would replace Adil El Arbi and Bilall Fallah as director of the film.
+In April 2022, it was announced that Mark Molloy would replace Arbi and Fallah as director of the film.
 In the same article, Will Beall was announced to have written the screenplay.
-In August 2022, Jerry Bruckheimer revealed the fourth installment is set to begin filming late August-early September.
+In August 2022, Jerry Bruckheimer revealed the fourth installment was set to begin filming late August-early September.
 The same month, Joseph Gordon-Levitt and Taylour Paige were cast.
 In the same month, Paul Reiser and John Ashton were confirmed to reprise their roles as Det.
 Jeffrey Friedman and Sgt.
 John Taggart, respectively.
 In September 2022, it was confirmed that Judge Reinhold and Bronson Pinchot would reprise their roles as Det.
 William "Billy" Rosewood and Serge, respectively.

+Untitled fifth film

+In June 2024, Eddie Murphy and Jerry Bruckheimer revealed that a fifth Beverly Hills Cop film was already in development.